nickroberts404/SkyGlass/README.md

 # SkyGlass
-An API that allows interaction with the Telescope service.
+An API that interacts with the Telescope service.